treehouses/treehouses.github.io/rpi-vi-first-steps.md

 **NOTE**: See the [Planet User Manual](#!./pages/techgenius/tg-planet-user-manual.md) for an overview of functionality and an explanation of various terms.
 Your contributions will not only help us out but also give you a better understanding of what Planet does.

+# Setting up your environmnent

+We interact with the Raspberry Pi via a command terminal which is natively available for both Mac and Linux based systems, if however you are utilizing a windows device Ubuntu or Debian based distribution system will be required.
+### Setting up Debian on Windows
+##### Disclaimer

 -----------------------------------------------------------------------
 # Step 1 - Installing and finding your Raspberry Pi